mpschumm/mussels-seastars-abm/README.md

 # mussels-seastars-abm
-Using 3-D agent-based modeling to build a mechanistic understanding of mussel bed boundary formation
+Using 3-D agent-based modeling to build a mechanistic understanding of mussel bed boundary formation.

 To run on HPC: